-When it comes to the warmer weather, we change what we consume – eating something lighter and drinking something more refreshing and hydrating, so why not apply this to what our skin is taking in too?
+This summer’s heatwave has us all searching for ways we can feel cooler and lighter.
+When it comes to the warmer weather, we change what we consume – eating something lighter and drinking something more refreshing and hydrating, so why not apply this approach to our skincare in the summer months?

-We definitely believe that your skincare products and routine should change in the summer and today we are sharing our top tips for which products you should apply to your face, neck and décolletage at this time of year.
+We definitely believe that your skincare products and routine should change in the summer and today we are sharing our top tips for which products you should apply to your face, neck and décolletage at this time of year, especially now that we are coming out of lockdown.

 YOUR SUMMER SKINCARE ESSENTIALS